Barack and Michelle Obama ink deal to produce shows, movies for Netflix

 The deal will give the Obamas a global platform in the Trump era, connecting them with an audience of more than 120 million Netflix subscribers in more than 190 countries.

 Netflix did not disclose the financial terms of the deal.
-But arrangements between the company and other top-tier celebrities and producers have been worth several tens of millions.
+But arrangements between the company and other top-tier celebrities and producers have been worth several tens of millions of dollars.

-The streaming giant has begun to muscle out traditional studios by signing lucrative multiyear deals with A-list Hollywood talent, from prolific TV showrunners Shonda Rhimes and Ryan Murphy to comedy star Adam Sandler.
+The streaming giant has begun to muscle out traditional studios by signing lucrative multiyear deals with A-list Hollywood talent, including prolific TV showrunners Shonda Rhimes and Ryan Murphy and comedy star Adam Sandler.

-President Obama is no stranger to the platform.
-He appeared as a guest earlier this year on David Letterman's new Netflix talk show, "My Next Guest Needs No Introduction."
+Obama is no stranger to the platform.
+He appeared this year on David Letterman's Netflix talk show, "My Next Guest Needs No Introduction."